masterDev07/BelBedu9/README.md

-But that’s just the beginning! **Bel Bedu9** also features an intelligent power management system for your monitor or TV, allowing you to effortlessly turn the display on and off to save energy. 🌱 With its intuitive user interface and customizable settings, **Bel Bedu9** is the ultimate solution for anyone looking to stay connected to their prayer schedule while promoting energy efficiency.
+But that’s just the beginning! **Bel Bedu9** also features an intelligent power management system for your monitor or TV, allowing you to effortlessly turn the display on and off to save energy. 🌱 With its intuitive user interface and customizable settings, Bel Bedu9 is the ultimate solution for anyone looking to stay connected to their prayer schedule while promoting energy efficiency.

-Experience the convenience and innovation of prayer time notifications like never before with **Bel Bedu9**! 🚀
+Experience the convenience and innovation of prayer time notifications like never before with **Bel Bedu9!** 🚀 By providing timely information and aligning with the Hijri calendar, Bel Bedu9 ensures that everyone can effectively plan and participate in Ramadan activities 🎉, making it an essential tool for the modern Muslim.

 ## How to Configure Bel Bedu9